 Images can be loaded into the datastore(s) of ESXi using the WebUI, however, you will be limited to the upload speed of your connection and the speed of the WebUI of ESXi.
 The ESXi WebUI is also very latency sensitive, so uploading across continents and/or oceans can be very slow and unreliable.
 For better performance, you may wish to download images using the wget tool over SSH or the SOS Console instead.
 The version of wget included with ESXi does not support HTTPS, and most sites now silently redirect to HTTPS by default.
 The default datastore is located in /vmfs/volumes/datastore1 when connecting to the ESXi console over SSH or the SOS console.
 Downloading images does not work if the instance is running in full L2 mode.
 While the ISOs you may want are not available, you can launch a simple Linux VM from that selection, and use a browser from the Linux VM to download your desired ISO and upload it to the ESXi WebUI with better performance than attempting remotely.

-To get a VMware ESXi 6.7 server up and running on Packet, you need to deploy an ESXi 6.5 server and run the ESXi 6.7 update through an SSH session on the server.
+To get a VMware ESXi 6.7 server up and running, you need to deploy an ESXi 6.5 server and run the ESXi 6.7 update through an SSH session on the server.

-First make sure that SSH and Shell are enabled on the server, they should be enabled by default on Packet but if not, run the following:
+First make sure that SSH and Shell are enabled on the server, they should be enabled by default but if not, run the following:

 vim-cmd hostsvc/enable_ssh vim-cmd hostsvc/start_ssh